Environment views

 Variable explorer

-The Variable explorer allows you to browse the objects generated by your code.
-For each object, we show you its name, type, and value.
+The Variable explorer allows you to browse the variables generated by your code.
+For each variable, we show you its name, type, and value.